mzbyszynski/quato/docs/dev-journal.md

 ## 2021-05-17: Secrets
 Took a slight detour to figure out how I should be storing the Facebook App ID using to authenticate users.
 Seems like this is safe to include in the compiled app but it is not 100% clear.
 For now I am going to use the [dotenv pattern](https://docs.expo.io/guides/environment-variables/#using-a-dotenv-file) described in the Expo docs so I don't have to checkin these at least.
 I will revisit this again if I ever get around to actually publishing this.

+## 2021-05-21: db setup and crud
+Was doing some reading and came across [nhost](https://nhost.io/), which is a hosted postgres/hasura GraphQL API, plus auth utilities and some other fun stuff.
+Going to stick with Fauna for now, but might switch over if I run into a wall.
+Also experiencing some FOMO about not using [Flutter](https://flutter.dev/), but I'm going to stick with Expo for now.

+Took another slight detour to create a shell script that would initialize my local fauna db and create the graphQL schema.
+Had to do some Googling to get the awk command right.